skip navigation

 He rides a mountain bike (a bike for mountains)

-He is an Internal Revenue Service (IRS) agent.
+He is an Internal Revenue Service (IRS) agent (an agent of the IRS)

 POST POSITION MODIFIER